molecularsets/moses/README.md

 If you are using MOSES in your research paper, please cite us as
 ```
-@article{polykovskiy2018molecular,
+@article{10.3389/fphar.2020.565644,
   title={{M}olecular {S}ets ({MOSES}): {A} {B}enchmarking {P}latform for {M}olecular {G}eneration {M}odels},
-  author={Polykovskiy, Daniil and Zhebrak, Alexander and Sanchez-Lengeling, Benjamin and Golovanov, Sergey and Tatanov, Oktai and Belyaev, Stanislav and Kurbanov, Rauf and Artamonov, Aleksey and Aladinskiy, Vladimir and Veselov, Mark and Kadurin, Artur and Nikolenko, Sergey and Aspuru-Guzik, Alan and Zhavoronkov, Alex},
+  author={Polykovskiy, Daniil and Zhebrak, Alexander and Sanchez-Lengeling, Benjamin and Golovanov, Sergey and Tatanov, Oktai and Belyaev, Stanislav and Kurbanov, Rauf and Artamonov, Aleksey and Aladinskiy, Vladimir and Veselov, Mark and Kadurin, Artur and Johansson, Simon and  Chen, Hongming and Nikolenko, Sergey and Aspuru-Guzik, Alan and Zhavoronkov, Alex},
-  journal={arXiv preprint arXiv:1811.12823},
+  journal={Frontiers in Pharmacology},
-  year={2018}
+  year={2020}
 }
 ```